rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 name declarations go in angle brackets between the name of the function and the parameter list.

-The function signature of the generic `largest` function we're going to define will look like this:
+The function signature of the generic `largest` function we’re going to define will look like this:

 ```rust,ignore